Tortellini Pasta Salad

 You can use chopped walnuts in place of the pine nuts.

-Instead of sun dried tomatoes, you can use a pint of cherry tomatoes and slice them in half.
-If you do this, I would recommend adding a chopped red bell pepper, a diced cucumber and torn fresh mozzarella or crumbled feta cheese.
+Instead of sun dried tomatoes, you can use a pint of cherry tomatoes, halved.
+If you do this, I would recommend adding a chopped red bell pepper, 1 cup diced cucumbers and torn fresh mozzarella or crumbled feta cheese.

 Nutrition